Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Introduction

-Note that our data selection methodology is highly versatile and applicable to a variety of scenarios, including LLM pre-training, fine-tuning on specific domains, RLHF preference data, etc. We conduct experiments to cover a range of tasks and datasets, including general pre-training data and domain-specific data in four domains: IMDB, Medical, Math, and Code.\footnote{Code of our experiments: https://anonymous.4open.science/r/DataSelection-F118/} We show that our rule-based data selection typically yields more accurate rating results, thereby enhancing data quality and leading to better performance of the LLM trained with the data.
-Here is a list of the main contributions of our work: \begin{enumerate}[left=0pt,nosep] \item \textbf{Rule-free vs. Rule-based Rating.} Our systematic experiments demonstrate that fine-grained rule-based rating outperforms rule-free methods, producing more precise data quality assessments, leading to improved benchmark performance of LLMs.
+We validate our approach across four domains: IMDB, Medical, Math, and Code, by fine-tuning LLMs on data selected by our framework.
+We show that our rule-based method consistently improves data rating accuracy and leads to better model performance.
+Below is a list of main contributions of our work: \begin{enumerate}[left=0pt,nosep] \item \textbf{Rule-free vs. Rule-based Rating.} We provide the first systematic comparison showing that fine-grained, rule-based evaluation outperforms rule-free methods in data quality assessment.

-\item \textbf{Rule Evaluation Metric:} We introduce a novel rule evaluation metric designed to promote low correlation and high diversity among rules.
-We propose the method of using DPP on task-aware rule-rating vectors to select a subset of independent rules.
+\item \textbf{Rule Evaluation Metric:} We introduce a novel rule evaluation metric designed to promote low correlation and high diversity among rules, the first rule evaluation metric for rule-based LLM-as-a-judge to our knowledge.
+We also propose the method of using DPP on task-aware score vectors to select a subset of independent rules.

-\item \textbf{Automated Rule-based Rating and Selection Pipeline.} We confirm that LLMs are effective rule generators, eliminating the need for manual rule crafting.
-Our automated pipeline generates the rules, selects the rules, and then chooses data according to rule-based ratings.
-This entire process operates independently of human heuristics and is free from human biases.
+\item \textbf{Automated Rule-based Selection Pipeline.} We confirm that LLMs are effective rule generators, eliminating the need for manual rule crafting.
+Our automated pipeline generates the rules, selects the rules, and then uses them to identify high-quality data.

-\item \textbf{Cross-Domain and Cross-Model.} We validate our method through two approaches: A) comparison with ground truth ratings, and B) training LLMs with selected data and assessing performance across various benchmarks.
-Our experiments span multiple models, including Pythia-1B and Llama3-8B (fine-tuned with LoRA), and cover diverse domains such as IMDB, Medical, Math, and Code, confirming the versatility and model independence of our approach.
+\item \textbf{Cross-Domain and Cross-Model.} We validate our method both by comparing against ground-truth ratings and by benchmarking LLMs trained on selected data across multiple domains (IMDB, Medical, Math, Code) and model families (Pythia-1B and Llama3-8B with LoRA), confirming the generality of our approach. \end{enumerate}